Libero logo

 The best hotels for the stadium and city centre

-Frankfurt Tourist Office has a hotel booking service and office at the Hauptbahnhof.
+Visit Frankfurt has a hotel database and booking service.
 As Germany’s financial hub, Frankfurt is full of business hotels, with prices rising during major trade fairs.

-Other choices include the Excelsior, a handy mid-range option advertising TV football as you leave the station’s side exit, and, close by in the same price bracket, the Continental, which opened soon after the station itself in the late 1800s.
+Other choices around the train terminal include the Excelsior, a handy mid-range option advertising TV football as you leave the station’s side exit, and, close by in the same price bracket, the Continental, which opened soon after the station itself in the late 1800s.
 Right by O’Reilly’s pub, the Leonardo Frankfurt City Center provides handy mid-range comfort.

-Nearer to the city centre, with a sports bar downstairs, the Frankfurt Marriott is Europe’s tallest hotel while facing it, the Maritim has lovely spa facilities.
+Nearer to the city centre, with a sports bar downstairs, the Frankfurt Marriott takes advantage of being Germany’s tallest hotel by offering skyview rooms while facing it, the Maritim has a decent spa and a panoramic pool on the eighth floor.